distractor/distractor.github.io/_pages/cv.md

 Service and leadership
 ------
-- Leader of 2018 Slovenia'a CEOI team
+- Leader of 2018 and 2019 Slovenia's CEOI team
 - Member of committee for high school and student programming contests at ACM Slovenia
 - October 2017 -- present: Member of the student council
 - October 2016 -- October 2017: President of the student council
 - October 2015 -- October 2016: Member of the student council
 - 2013 -- 2017: Tutor for younger students
-- 2012 -- present: Preparing high school student's for [American computer science league](http://acsl.org)
+- 2012 -- present: Preparing high school student's for [American computer science league](http://acsl.org) (team scored in top 3 every year since 2015)
 - 2007 -- 2011: Teaching first aid to elementary school children and helped organize first aid awareness events and competitions